A Nebraska Aviation Museum

 - Archives and records - To collect exhibits and preserve records for future generations in both physical and computer form.
 Such records would compliment, but not compete with archival records of the Nebraska State Historical Society.

 - Public Display and Education - To present information gathered in a form understandable by the public in that it displays a look into the past.
 This presentation should be educational but also entertaining for such a museum to succeed.
 Fresh displays and exhibits should be presented often to ensure repeat visitors.
-Most of all, the mission should be to provide a sense of pride and inspiration in Nebraska's aviation past.
+Most of all, the mission should be to provide a sense of pride and inspiration in Nebraska's aviation past

 - Internet Presence - Due to the rapidly changing technology and also the way the public now gathers information over Internet sources, a great deal of attention should be paid to establishing a full web presence that would allow visitors to gain access to aviation records and histories.